 Does a view increase property value?

 The best way to evaluate a view would be to find two identical homes, one with a view and one without.
 See how much one home sells for vs. the other and contribute the difference to the view and the view alone.
-Unfortunately, finding homes like this are one-in-a-million, so the only other way would be to come up with qualifiers that add a certain percentage to a home’s value, based on the view.
+Unfortunately, finding a home like this is one-in-a-million, so the only other way would be to come up with qualifiers that add a certain percentage to a home’s value, based on the view.
 So let’s identify the different views available and then see just how much they can increase a home’s value.
-(Based on identical new homes being built in the same area valued at $500,000 each)

 Unobstructed Water View (15% - 80%): The biggest attraction of a view continues to be a large body of water.
 Whether it's a lake, bay, river or ocean, the value of a property will certainly increase a considerable amount.
 This view needs to be unobstructed and the more rooms it can be seen from, the better.
 Depending on the body of water, the residence can increase in value up to 80%!
 This would mean that your $500,000 house has become a $900,000 house, simply because you see what two-thirds of the Earth is made of.

 I currently live in a high-rise building with a view of Biscayne Bay on one side, meaning that I had to pay a much higher price to rent my apartment, than if I lived on the other side of this building.
 The difference in price for me was around 30%, so moderately priced if you will, compared to the estimates above.
 Pricing a view is certainly not an exact science but as more and more properties are constructed, the chances of finding a great view are becoming increasingly difficult.
 In just a few years, you may find the value of a great view to be double what it is right now but only time will tell.